igreenwood/loupe/README.md

 ## Quick Start

 In your Activity, add the following code.
-(Loupe is also working with Fragments.)
+(Loupe also works with Fragments.)
 ```kotlin
 val loupe = Loupe(imageView).apply { // imageView is normal ImageView
   onViewTranslateListener = object : Loupe.OnViewTranslateListener {